OleSkaar/Plunder/Index/Combat.md

 Damage is equal to the margin of success.

 Ranged attacks are made using Instinct.
+If you are in melee, you have disadvantage on the attack.

 ### Spell attacks
 When casting a spell in combat, use the same rules as ranged attacks.